PlantSystemsBio/rice-drought-heat-predictive-gene-panels/README.md

-# Rice Stress Predictive Gene Panels
+# Rice Drought/Heat Stress Predictive Gene Panels

-## Deep Learning and Feature Selection Reveal Compact Gene Panels Characterizing Drought and Heat Stress Responses in Rice
+## A Feature Selection-Driven Pipeline to Identify Compact Predictive Gene Panels Characterizing Drought and Heat Stress Responses in Rice

 This repository contains the source code used in the study:

-**Deep Learning and Feature Selection Reveal Compact Gene Panels Characterizing Drought and Heat Stress Responses in Rice**
+**A Feature Selection-Driven Pipeline to Identify Compact Predictive Gene Panels Characterizing Drought and Heat Stress Responses in Rice**

 ### Overview

 Rice (*Oryza sativa* L.) is one of the world's most important staple crops, yet its productivity is increasingly threatened by drought and heat stress.
 This repository provides the complete computational workflow used to identify compact predictive gene panels associated with drought and heat stress responses in rice.

-The framework integrates RNA-seq data, feature selection methods, and deep learning algorithms to discover biologically meaningful and highly predictive gene signatures.
+The framework integrates RNA-seq data, feature selection methods, and classifiers to discover biologically meaningful and highly predictive gene signatures.

 The final predictive gene panels consisted of: